Alukewarmglassofwater/Alukewarmglassofwater-intern-repo/Onboarding/Milestone-4/code_smells.md

 # How did refactoring improve the readability and maintainability of the code?

 - Allows for an easier understanding of what the code does via all variables having descriptive names for what they represent
-- Breaking a large multi-step function/class into single-purpose multistep functions made it significantly easier to understand what logic was occuring throughout the code.
-ALso allows for easy debugging since each functional step is now seperated in the code.
+- Breaking a large multi-step function/class into single-purpose multistep functions made it significantly easier to understand what logic was occurring throughout the code.
+ALso allows for easy debugging since each functional step is now separated in the code.
-- Allows you to individually turn code secitons on and off by being able to individually call functions.
+- Allows you to individually turn code sections on and off by being able to individually call functions.
 Useful for debugging.

 # How can avoiding code smells make future debugging easier?

 - Smaller, focused functions mean a smaller search area when something breaks.
 - Less duplication, so fixing one thing doesn’t secretly break three others.
 - Pure functions are easy to test, so logic issue get caught earlier.

-- Some test text.
+## A story on how this exercise will influence my coding habits going forward

-- Another test.
+- Back when my group worked on the arduino c code, the listeningForMessaged() function was horrific and made no sense.
+It was very difficult to follow what was going on and, if something broke, where this occurred throughout the function.
+This is why commented lines of code a present throughout the function.
+It was us attempting to debug what was failing.
+We didn't remove the uncommented lines of code for fear of breaking the function again.
+Looking now at the refactored version the code flow is much easier to understand.
+If only we wrote out code this way initially the entire project would have been much less painful.
+Furthermore, I will endeavour to follow through on these coding practices as it makes my life easier.